CezaAugusto/sql-generator/README.md

 # sql-generator

-This project works like a sql generator (but can be used for anything else) from an excel spreadsheet
+This project works like a SQL generator (but can be used for anything else) from an excel spreadsheet

 ### Motivation